 As part of the decluttering process, you should also depersonalize your home.
 Put away family photos, pet photos, kids’ artwork, and anything else that might make it hard for potential buyers to envision the home as theirs.

 Unless you’re selling your home as a fixer-upper (and you’re okay with discounting the price), you need to repair anything that needs fixing.
 A turnkey home will command the highest price and will give you the fewest headaches after the buyer’s home inspection (in fact, you might want to do a seller’s home inspection first).

 Enlist your real estate agent or someone who can see your home with a neutral eye, like a friend who only visits occasionally, to help you walk through and around your home and identify every item that’s not in top condition.
 Does your roof have missing shingles?
-Are the gutters rusting?
+Are the gutters and downspouts leaking or not functioning properly?
 Is the siding damaged?
 Is the mailbox unstable?
-Also look for leaky faucets, loose doorknobs, squeaky hinges, and cracks or stains on walls and ceilings.
-You’ll then need to fix all these problems so your home will seem immaculately cared for when buyers visit.
+Look for leaky faucets, loose doorknobs, squeaky hinges, and cracks or stains on walls and ceilings.
+You’ll need to fix all these problems so your home will seem immaculately cared for when buyers visit.

 If cash is an issue and your home needs an expensive repair like a new roof, consider offering the buyer a credit at closing so they can do the work soon but you can pay for it with your sale proceeds.